Into to Travel Nursing: Pursue a Career That Moves You

 Your recruiter should know how to get you where you want to go, literally.
 Back to our Hawaii example: you could hit submit on an app for years.
 Or, you could work with a recruiter who can help you get the relevant travel experience necessary for that 300-bed stroke unit on the Big Island.
 See, part of that market knowledge includes knowing what facilities are looking for and how to make your file jump out to hiring managers.
 Or, maybe you want to work on a different unit.
 Your recruiter should be prepared to help you get there and be transparent with a plan.

-What Can You Tell Me About the Facility?
+Ask What They Can Tell You About the Facility

 You’ve spoken with a recruiter and feel confident that they understand you, your goals, and where you want to be.
 So what’s next?
 Now they work on securing you an interview.
 A great recruiter will help tailor your file so it gets to a nurse manager, charge nurse, or hiring manager.
 They’ll also coach you so you’ll be prepared to ace your interview and get offered the job.
 But your interview with the facility is a two-way street and you’ll want to make sure that the facility is a good fit for you too.